Guests enjoying a wedding reception outdoors with warm sunlight and elegant attire.

 Putting disposable cameras in your guests’ hands is like opening a side door into your day.
 You’ll get moments I might miss because I’m busy catching something else.
 Your uncle laughing too hard at his own joke.
 Your best friend sneaking a kiss with her date.
 A half-finished slice of cake abandoned on the dance floor.

 The trick is to make it easy.
 Leave a few cameras on the tables or set up a basket with a small “Take one and shoot” sign.
-These 8-pack Fujifilm QuickSnap Disposable Cameras are my go-to and run for about $127 as of August 2025.
+These 8-pack Fujifilm QuickSnap Disposable Cameras are my go-to and run for about $125 as of early 2026.
 They’re easy to use, even for the guests who think the flash is “that big button on top,” and the photos usually turn out better than you’d expect.
 And there is a built-in flash for moody shots when it’s dark.

 I recommend getting at least one for each table, and some extras to give to your friends or wedding party besties to use from the getting-ready to the last dance floor dance.